icebert04/icebert04.github.io/_posts/2018-4-20-my-tagaytay-weekend.md

 So I did the "**Unthinkable**"!
 I searched, asked, and looked for relatives, friends, even enemies who are living in Tagaytay.
 Most of this property owners wouldn't mind me coming over to their place.
 In fact, they might be even be pleased to pay them a visit.
 Another good thing is you don't need to rush when you eat out since the owner of the house is somebody that you know of.
 In other words, you can stay as long as you want.

+One of my first visit is my Tito Ray.
+He is the 1st cousin of my Mom.
+They were able to purchase a lot in Tagaytay and constructed a cute but well organized bungalow house.
+It is like 2 container van in the property but it is made out of cement.
+The 2 container van type of house are formed like an "L" shape.
+The 1st house consist of 2 bedroom with a big lanai in front.
+This is perfect for guests coming over where they can chat and eat all day  and all night long.

+The 2nd house is mostly for cooking but it can also converted in a guest room.
+But when guests do a "Sleepover".
+They can just lie and sleep on the lanai and enjoy Tagaytay's cool weather.